SOMOS Presents the 27th Annual

 TAOS STORYTELLING FESTIVAL

-Make your plans now to attend the 26th annual Taos Storytelling Festival, October in beautiful downtown Taos.
+Make your plans now to attend the 27th annual Taos Storytelling Festival, October in Taos, New Mexico.
 View schedule→

 About

-2024 marks the twenty-sixth anniversary of the Taos Storytelling Festival, sponsored by SOMOS.
-The inaugural festival in 1999, held in a tent in Kit Carson Park over three days, has evolved to a two-day festival with the main event on Saturday evening at the Taos Center for the Arts; auxiliary programs take place at SOMOS, Talpa Community Center, and other venues.
+2025 marks the twenty-seventh anniversary of the Taos Storytelling Festival, sponsored by SOMOS.
+The inaugural festival in 1999, held in a tent in Kit Carson Park over three days, has evolved to a single day event at Talpa Community Center, and other venues.
 The festival typically includes a community storytelling event, a Story Swap (free and hosted by a member of Storytellers of New Mexico), Storytelling-in-the-Schools, and an adult storytelling workshop presented by the headliner storyteller.
 Over the years, some of our featured storytellers (who have come from all parts of the United States and the world) have included Bil Lepp, Joe Hayes, Carmen Agra Deedy, Dovie Thomason, Cisco Guevara, Sarah Malone, Liz Mangual, Bob Kanegis, Kevin Kling, Terry Allen, Jo Harvey Allen, Antonio Rocha, Jerry Faires, Kuniko Yamamoto, Elaine Muray, Laura Simms, Rosemerry Wahtola Trommer, Andy Offutt Irwin, Two Worlds, a Native Theater & Performing Arts group, and Minton Sparks.

 HAVE QUESTIONS?